 Jump to Recipe

-To ensure the perfect balance of flavors, beef broth gracefully joins the ensemble.
-It serves as the bridge between the robust lamb and the zesty tomatoes, providing a velvety canvas for the sauce to evolve.
+Beef broth joins the ensemble, bridging the robust lamb and zesty tomatoes while providing a velvety base for the sauce to develop.

 Heriloom Tomato Braised Lamb Shank